What to Expect in a Clinical Diagnostic Unit

 I want to talk to my loved one’s doctor or nurse.

-You are welcome to call and let the Unit Secretary know you want to speak to the doctor or nurse, but please remember that your name must be listed on the Release of Information for the patient.
+You are welcome to call and let the Unit Secretary that know you want to speak to the doctor or nurse, but please remember that your name must be listed on the Release of Information for the patient.
 You are also welcome to speak to our discharge planners and/or treatment managers who are part of the treatment team and can address most questions or concerns you may have.
 Our discharge planners and treatment managers are in direct contact with the physicians and can be your best source of information.
-Also please keep in mind that the staff are working with several patients and may need to return your call if they are busy.
-You will be required to provide the 3-digit code at the time of your call.
+Also please keep in mind that the staff are working with several patients and may need time return your call if they are busy.
+You will be required to provide the 4-digit code at the time of your call.

 I want to bring clothes for my loved one.